Law Project Accomplishments

 Homeless Chicago students continue to benefit by settlements in the Law Project’s 1999 case against the Chicago Public Schools (CPS).
 The Salazar case resulted in a significant 2000 ruling that required CPS to create a homeless education program, with services that include a trained liaison in every city school.
-Since then, our attorneys have met monthly with CPS to collaborate on the development of this program.
-In 2010-11, CPS served a record 15,580 homeless students, a three-year increase of 46 percent.
+Since then, our attorneys have met monthly with CPS to collaborate on the oversight of this program.
+Since 2014, CPS has identified more than 16,000 homeless students a year.

 The Salazar class action case was reopened from 2004 – 2007 to negotiate on behalf of homeless students being displaced by school closings under Renaissance 2010.
 The Law Project negotiated improved services for 203 homeless children affected by the first wave of closings in 2004, and transfers to better-performing schools for 78 children affected by closures in 2005 and 2006.